Documentary Films by the Wine History Project

 The Wine History Project documents and preserves the unique wine and food history of San Luis Obispo County.
 Through interviews with growers and winemakers who have shaped the wine history of San Luis Obispo County we build upon the story of wine in our county while collecting and archiving historical videography and recordings to preserve their history.
 We are excited to release these documentary films to the public.
 All films are available on the Wine History Project’s Vimeo Channel.

-This is a trailer for the upcoming documentary hosted by Karen MacNeil, wine-educator and author of the acclaimed THE WINE BIBLE, and produced by The Wine History Project of San Luis Obispo County and Partners 2 Media.
+This documentary is hosted by Karen MacNeil, wine-educator and author of the acclaimed THE WINE BIBLE, and produced by The Wine History Project of San Luis Obispo County and Partners 2 Media.
 The film shows how ancient winemaking techniques are being explored today by winemakers in San Luis Obispo County.

 Taste Awards Logo